CrunchyData/pgmonitor/exporter/README.md

 Install functions to all databases you will be monitoring in the cluster (if you don't have `pg_stat_statements` installed, you can ignore the error given).
 The queries common to all postgres versions are contained in `queries_common.yml`.
 Major version specific queries are contained in a relevantly named file.
 Queries for more specialized monitoring are contained in additional files. postgres_exporter only takes a single query file as an argument for custom queries, so cat together the queries necessary into a single file.

 For example, to use just the common queries for PostgreSQL 9.6 do the following.
 Note the location of the final queries file is based on the major version installed.
-The exporter service will look in the relevant version folder in the ccp_monitoring directory:
+The exporter service will look in the relevant version folder in the `/etc/postgres_exporter` directory:

 ```bash
 cd /etc/postgres_exporter/96